Crisis Management

 3. Technology Disasters

 A majority of undertakings in an organization involve technology in one way or another.
-In some cases, a slight disruption in a company’s technology structure can cause all operations to come to a standstill.
-Some technology crises can happen accidentally, while others can be maliciously caused.
+In some cases, a slight disruption in a company’s technology infrastructure can bring all operations to a standstill.
+Some technology crises can occur accidentally, while others can be caused maliciously.
 Under technology disasters, you will find examples such as:

 4. Conflict of Interest Crisis

 A crisis involving a conflict of interest can be very tricky to manage, as it involves political factors.
-It does not provide a particular step-by-step guide, as such crises tend to be unique in nature each time they occur.
-However, that does not mean that there are no best practices and strategies that can be implemented.
+It does not provide a step-by-step guide, as such crises tend to be unique each time they occur.
+However, that does not mean there are no best practices and strategies to implement.
 Some events that would fall under a conflict of interest crisis are:

 • Rumors – False news regarding an organization and its products.
 An example is spreading rumors that a certain organization’s products are contaminated or defective.
-Bad news travels fast and once such a rumor is started, intensive public relations strategies may need to be implemented to calm the fire.
-Such a rumor can destroy an organization completely.
+Bad news travels fast, and once such a rumor starts, intensive public relations strategies may be needed to put out the fire.
+Such a rumor can completely destroy an organization.
 So, in these cases, companies can spend considerable sums to keep their image clean.

-• Product tampering – Opponents can buy products of a rival company in volume, tamper with them and then release them into the market.
-This kind of strategy happens between business rivals who are malicious.
-One example of product tampering happened to Pepsi Corporation in 1993 when there were claims of syringes found in Diet Pepsi cans.
-After a thorough investigation and arrests of culprits, Pepsi Corporation had to undertake an intense campaign to restore the public’s confidence in the company.
+• Product Tampering – Opponents can buy a rival company’s products in bulk, tamper with them, and then release them into the market.
+This kind of strategy is used between malicious business rivals.
+One example of product tampering occurred at Pepsi Corporation in 1993, when syringes were allegedly found in Diet Pepsi cans.
+After a thorough investigation and the arrest of the culprits, Pepsi Corporation had to undertake an intensive campaign to restore the public’s confidence in the company.

 • Headhunting – Poaching of top executives or senior management staff can happen between companies that are neck-to-neck in competition.
 Business rivalry is the major reason for this kind of crisis.

-Other types of crises include workforce violence and employees’ confrontation crises such as boycotting, go-slow, picketing, and sit-ins with intentions of “arm twisting” the organization into meeting demands.
+Other types of crises include workplace violence and employee confrontation crises, such as boycotts, go-slows, picketing, and sit-ins, with the intent of “arm-twisting” the organization into meeting demands.

 These are a few of the many unforeseen problems a company can face.
-In all cases, the focus will be to resolve the issue at hand and introduce structured means to prevent future occurrences.
+In all cases, the focus will be on resolving the issue at hand and introducing structured measures to prevent future occurrences.

 Causes of Crises